Iterative-Insights/ledger_sample/README.md

 The main.mo file is the main entry point for a Motoko-based backend application that interacts with the Internet Computer's ledger canister.
 It provides functionalities for managing and querying account balances, performing transactions, and interacting with the ledger canister.

+Please note that this is a simplified summary and the actual code contains more details and functionalities.

 Key Features

 1. Account Management: The application maintains a map of account balances for each principal.
 It provides functions to get the balance of an account, check the balance of the caller, and get all balances.